 How can newspapers drive these service improvements into your organization?
 Most of them require IT

 enhancements.
 Some also require process changes on what information should be included in articles.

 More importantly how can the search for improvements to service be driven into organizations?
 How

 can newspapers get their entire organization to methodically and continually look for how to better

 entertain and provide better information solution paths for customers?
-Part of the solution is to
+Part of the solution is to insure

-and continually reviews advancements within their individual roles and sub processes.
+continually reviews advancements within their individual roles and sub processes.
 The ITMM provides tools to do this.